 You want to end up with a good definition of the problem and a rough sketch of the solution.
 A clear sense of what’s part of the solution and what’s out of scope.
 A set of elements and how they connect to each other, but no comprehensive list of tasks or high-res mockups.
 Those things will come later when the dev team takes over and starts exploring the solution.

-Only once shaping is complete they’d take it to the “betting table“ where they decide if this is something they want to bet the next 6 weeks on.
-If the pitch is accepted it goes into the next cycle.
-If it’s not then nothing happens.
+Only once shaping is complete, they’d take it to the “betting table“ where they decide if this is something they want to bet the next six weeks on.
+If the pitch is , it goes into the next cycle.
+If it’s not, then nothing happens.
 There’s no centralized backlog or list of rejected ideas.
-If somebody considers it important, or thinks that a better solution can be found, then they’d lobby for it again 6 weeks later.
+If somebody considers it important or thinks that a better solution can be found, they’ll lobby for it again six weeks later.

 Evaluating new ideas and user requests

 Every single new idea and feature request gets the same answer:

 Basecamp believes an idea needs to go through the shaping process detailed above before they’re ready to bet on it.
 When a new request comes in, they’d first try to identify what’s the user need (which sometimes might be quite different from what the user is asking for).
 Then, they see how they can solve the requirement with a minimal amount of effort.
 They acknowledge there’s always a better, more complete solution if you have infinite time at your disposal.
 The trick here is to find a good solution that works under the given constraints (in their case, that it can be built by a small team of engineers and designers in no more than six weeks)

 If they’re not able to narrow down the problem and it’s not critical, they simply let it rest and wait to see if the same problem shows up again, so they can get a better sense of what they’re solving for.
 Grab-bags such as: “Redesign profile page” or “Refactor engine” are a no-go.
 The scope has to be well-defined before they’re ready to bet on an idea.